pngan/transactionnotes/README.md

 ## Azure
 To get the Aspire Dashboard showing in Azure
 - Open the build deployment output and find the dashboard link

 ![](https://github.com/pngan/transactionnotes/blob/main/github-output.png)

-- You must first give your user Contributor permission to the Container App Environment.
+- You must first give your user Contributor permission to the `Container Apps ManagedEnvironments`.
 Otherwise you will get the error: "Could not authenticate user with requested resource."

 ![](https://github.com/pngan/transactionnotes/blob/main/azure-iam.png)